virtlab-unibo/cpkg-on-rails/README.md

     $ cp doc/cpkg.rb.example config/initializers/cpkg.rb
 ```

-Edit `config/dm_unibo_common.yaml` and `config/initializers/cpkg.rb`
-to configure your installation.
+Then edit `config/dm_unibo_common.yaml` and `config/initializers/cpkg.rb` to configure your installation.

 In `config/database.yml` configure database and username and set the database password
 in your environment as CPKG_DATABASE_PASSWORD.

 Generate a new secret_key_base with `rake secret` and put it in your environment as
-SECRET_KEY_BASE.
+CPKG_SECRET_KEY_BASE.

-Then set the cpkg directory in CPKG_ROOT.
+Then set the cpkg directory in CPKG_BASEDIR.

-For example your `$HOME/.bashrc` can have
+For example your `$HOME/.bashrc` should have something like:

 ```bash
 export CPKG_SECRET_KEY_BASE=28ee1481f4376882211efcac2abb2473cc6af6baf86b54ca54605b99bf0109250c7d6c771b9ee1fdfc9aa6442342ab6ab1343dd845a2a5bc8287ec40e5186e36